Sudipta-Sen/SystemDesignMasterClass/BuildingSocialNetwork-I/Session1.md

     ```bash
     https://instacdn.net/insta-images/123/abc456.jpg
     ```
-Having the full URL in the database means you would need to update every entry in the **POST DB**, which can be a costly and error-prone operation.
+Having the full URL in the database means we would need to update every entry in the **POST DB**, which can be a costly and error-prone operation.

 **Solution:**
 Only store the dynamic part of the URL (the image path) in the **POST DB**.
 The constant **CDN URL** and **bucket name** can be dynamically constructed when needed.
 For example, store only: